Adrienne-B/mapsapp/README.md

 2. I had to name the picture so it was showed on screen

 3. Application.properties didnt have the api_key information

+4.To find a page that has been deleted, right click on the project and go to 'Restore from local host'.
+There should be timelines of edit versions of a certain class, interface, package, etc that were deleted.

 #### Weakness so far:
 1. I am still learning Java (beginner).